MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-net_packet_declare_context_type_with_name.md

 >
 > NetAdapterCx is preview only in Windows 10, version 1803.

-The **NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME** macro creates an accessor method with a specified name for a client driver's object-specific context space.
-Starting in NetAdapterCx 1.1, a second accessor method is also created with the same name as the first, but with the string "FromToken" appended.
+The **NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME** macro creates an accessor method with a specified name for a client driver's object-specific context space, as well as a second accessor method with the same name as the first, but with the string "FromToken" appended.

 ## -parameters